Teachers: Mrs Karen Green (Mon- Thu) Mrs Anne Smilie (Friday)

 The children will have PE every Thursday.
 Please ensure your child has their PE kit in school every day and please also ensure that the PE kit is clearly named.
 If your child has long hair, it must be tied up.
 If your child wears earrings please supply a roll of micro porous tape so they can be covered.
 This is essential for health and safety reasons.

 Outdoor learning is an important part of the Foundation Stage, it provides endless opportunities for learning about the world around us and the changing seasons.
 We regularly provide opportunities to learn outdoors in our Science Garden.
 We will focus on a many areas of the curriculum including Physical Development, Science, Understanding the World, Personal Social and Emotional Development and Communication and Language.
 We will be going outside all year, whatever the weather, so please make sure your child has wellie boots and a waterproof coat in school.
 Please also provide a hat, scarf and gloves when the weather turns cold.
 Remember, there is no bad weather, just the wrong clothes!!!
-In addition please send your child into school with some old clothes on Wednesdays, we may get muddy in the science garden!
+Every Wednesday afternoon we go into the Science Garden for Outdoor Explorers, so please send your child into school wearing old clothes, we may get muddy!

 It is really important to share lots of books with your child at home, talk about the story, asking what they liked about the story, talk about the characters and ask what they think might happen next.
 Good book talk helps develop comprehension skills.